 \section{Experimental Setup}

 \textbf{System.} We focus on quadrotor systems for conducting experiments.
 We choose quadrotors because they are under-actuated mechanical systems with highly-nonlinear dynamics and fast varying flight conditions, thus they pose unique challenges for the system identification task.

-Specifically, we learn the dynamical system of several quadrotor configurations.
-The default system configuration (Figure~\ref{fig:system_conf}a) is a $250~\si{g}$ quadrotor equipped with a Qualcomm\textsuperscript{\textregistered} Snapdragon\textsuperscript{\texttrademark} board and four brushless motors~\cite{loianno2017quadmodel}.
-We extend the default system configuration with a cable-suspended payload that weights $75~\SI{}{\gram}$ and has cable length $0.8~\SI{}{\meter}$ (Figure~\ref{fig:system_conf}b), hence increasing the system mass by $30 \%$.
-Moreover, we alter the default system configuration by using $4$ different propellers with various blade compositions (Figure~\ref{fig:system_conf}c).
+We learn the dynamical system across various quadrotor configurations.
+Our default system configuration (Figure~\ref{fig:system_conf}a) is a quadrotor weighing $250~\si{g}$, equipped with a Qualcomm\textsuperscript{\textregistered} Snapdragon\textsuperscript{\texttrademark} board and four brushless motors~\cite{loianno2017quadmodel}.
+In addition to the default configuration, we extend the system with a cable-suspended payload weighing $75~\SI{}{\gram}$ and with a cable length of $0.8~\SI{}{\meter}$ (Figure~\ref{fig:system_conf}b).
+This alteration increases the overall system mass by $30 \%$.
+Furthermore, we vary the system configuration by employing $4$ different propellers, each with unique blade compositions (Figure~\ref{fig:system_conf}c).

 \textbf{Dynamical Model.} Following the notation introduced in Table~\ref{tab:notation}, we describe the quadrotor's dynamical system by the state vector $\arraycolsep=1.25pt \mathbf{x}= \in\mathbb{R}^{13}$ and control input $\arraycolsep=1.25pt \mathbf{u}= \in\mathbb{R}^4$.
 Therefore, the system identification task translates into finding a function $f:\mathbb{R}^{13} \times \mathbb{R}^4 \rightarrow \mathbb{R}^{13}$.
 We approximate $f$ using a feed-forward NN that consists of 3 dense hidden layers of sizes $64$, $32$, $32$.
 Each hidden layer is stacked with an ELU activation function~\cite{clevert2016elu}.
 We choose ELU over the more commonly used ReLU because it is continuous, differentiable, and slowly becomes smooth.
 In particular, the two activation functions are defined as follows